Mischievous badgers have caused Aberdeenshire Council to close one of their roads for “some time.”

-The local authority has called in an environmental specialist, who will help them move the badgers in a safe way.
+The council has called in an environmental specialist, who will help them move the badgers in a safe way.

 Badgers are a protected species so cannot be killed or maimed in any way.

-Instead, the council is going to wait until the animals move setts in the summer before getting rid of their home under the road.
+Instead, the local authority is going to wait until the animals move setts in the summer before getting rid of their home under the road.